Starting up a new LLC is often an exciting time. You feel like a ROCKSTAR the moment you see your company name on official documents.

 After the LLC process is complete, the next step is to apply for an Employer Identification Number (EIN).

 During this process, it can be easy to overlook certain details or face difficulties and stumbling blocks.
-A big question we’ve seen is if you can open a bank account for your business without an EIN.
+A big question many startup owners have is if you can open a bank account for your business without an EIN.

 The Quick Answer